ianhundere/kb_scripts/archive/keyboard/README.md

-# Keyboard Management Scripts
+# Keyboard Management Scripts (ARCHIVED)

+**Note:** These scripts were used with Pop!_OS and other distros, not KDE Plasma.
+Now archived - active keyboard configs are in `../kde-plasma/`.

-Scripts for managing multiple USB keyboards with keyd on KDE Plasma.
+Scripts for managing multiple USB keyboards with keyd.

 ## Scripts